AWS TGW Orchestrator FAQ¶

 A connection policy builds upon the Transit Gateway route table propagation concept, it specifies the connection relationship of one Security Domain to others.
 If there are two Security Domains connected by policy, instances in Spoke VPCs attached to each domain can communicate with each other via Transit Gateway.

 In the example below, both Dev_Domain and Prod_Domain have connection policy to Shared_Service_Domain.
 Dev_Domain and Prod_Domain are not connected.
 Instances of a VPC in Dev_Domain can communicate with instances of a VPC in Shared_Service_Domain.
 But instances of a VPC in Dev_Domain cannot communicate with instances of a VPC in Prod_Domain.

 Aviatrix Controller programs all VPC route tables and Transit Gateway route tables so that two Security Domains with a connection policy can communicate with each other automatically.

 What are the benefits of using Security Domains and Connection Policies?¶

-Using Security Domains and Connection Policies allow you to identify groups of VPCs with the same requirements from networking point of view and then apply connection policies at the group level.
-This avoids having to individually specify connections at VPC level.
+Using Security Domains and Connection Policies allow you to identify groups of VPCs with the same requirements from a networking point of view and then apply connection policies at the group level.
+This avoids having to individually specify connections at the VPC level.
 The Aviatrix Controller takes care of route programming of all route tables.

 One analogy to think of a Security Domain is datacenter VLAN/Subnets and hosts connecting to the VLAN/Subnet.